About Energy UK

 Lawrence Slade, Chief Executive

-Lawrence has been involved in the energy industry since the late 1990’s working in countries all over the world to build an understanding of the geopolitics of energy and both how the sector is central to everyday life and supports thriving economies.
+Lawrence has been involved in the energy industry since the late 1990’s working in countries all over the world.

-Audrey Gallacher is Director of Retail Energy Supply at Energy UK, responsible for the teams working on energy retail policy, operations and the smart meter programme.
+Audrey Gallacher is now Director of Policy at Energy UK, responsible for the teams working on energy retail policy, operations, the smart meter programme and generation.

 Audrey has an extensive background in the energy sector, initially with the regulator Ofgem as Head of Consumer Affairs in Scotland.
 She moved into energy consumer advocacy in 2000 when she became National Director in Scotland for energywatch, before moving to lead its GB work on company performance, research and advice.
 More recently she has held Director of Energy positions with the statutory watchdog, Consumer Futures and at the charity Citizens Advice.